 How to Freeze Cooked Ribs

-Once they have cooled cut the racks into ½ or 1/3 portions.
-Wrap each rack witg cling film as tighly as possible and squeezing out as much air as possible, then place the ribs into freezer bags.
+- Packaging the Ribs: Once they have cooled cut the racks into ½ or 1/3 portions.
+Wrap each rack with cling film as highly as possible and squeezing out as much air as possible, then place the ribs into freezer bags.

 How To Freeze Cooked Chicken

-Refrigerate the chicken after cooking.
+- Refrigerate The Chicken: Refrigerate the chicken after cooking.
 Decreasing the internal temperature of the chicken rapidly will help to keep the risk of contamination at bay.
-The longer you have the meating sits out at room temperature the greater the risk of foodborne illness.
+The longer you have the meat sitting out at room temperature the greater the risk of food borne illness.

 Reheating Meat in An Indoor Oven.

 - First, ensure your meat is fully thawed.
 If you’re going to use a sauce, spread it all over the meat.

 - Wrapped your meat in two layers of alfoil, ensure you don’t have any holes in the foil.
 Before you close it up add about 1/3 cup of water, this ensures your meat doesn’t dry out.If you aren’t using sauce place a few ounces of stock or broth, water, apple juice inside the foil.